 It is okay if you only have tuna packed with oil, just make sure that you drain as much oil from the tuna that you can.
 Once you have all of the tuna flaked into a bowl, mash it as much as you can with the fork in preparation for adding the other ingredients.

 I like to chop all of my fresh ingredients quite finely.
 The finer they are the better they will mash into the flaked tuna.
 I also think they create a better texture in the finished product.
-You don’t want a crumbly Tuna Pizza Burger.
+You don’t want crumbly Tuna Pizza Burgers.

 I like to use a full-fat quality mayonnaise, as it will not separate.
 Full-fat mayonnaise has a lovely rich flavour.
 Low fat and no fat mayonnaise have extra sugars and sweeteners added that can mess with the flavour of your finished burgers.
-I know we all like to watch our calories, but this is one instance where you really want to be using the full-fat product.
+I know we all like to watch our calories, but this is one instance where you really want to be using the full-fat product, especially because it has some health benefits that will truly surprise you.

 I like to grate my own Parmesan Cheese for the filling, using a fine micro-plane grater.
 This gives me the best consistency.
 Pre-grated cheeses always had things added to them to make them flow easier.
 I prefer to grate my own, but if you only have pre-grated cheese then feel free to use it.